ryantsullivan/ryantsullivan.github.io/content/_index.md

 menu: main
 weight: -270
 ---
-> Minimalism is not a lack of something.
-It’s simply the perfect amount of something.
+> This is the homepage and blog of Ryan Sullivan, Business Analyst at VSS-Southern Theatres, LLC.
-> — Nicholas Burroughs
+> For more about me, see [About](../about).